ryngonzalez/ryngonzalez.com/_work/fetchnotes/project-dachshund.md

 excerpt: !
 Iterating, prototyping, and building to create a great mobile experience.
 ---

 Designing a comprehensive visual style, designing new features, and adapting old features for a new context was the first challenge I undertook while at Fetchnotes, and helped shape my understanding on designing for a mobile experience.
-Throughout the process, I used Sketch and prototypes (in the form of in progress production code or wholely separate codebases) to guide and iterate on designs.
+Throughout the process, I used Sketch and prototypes (in the form of in progress production code or entirely separate codebases) to guide and iterate on designs.

 ## Early concepts